-The nationally ranked Health Services Management (HSM) program, which culminates in the Master of Health Administration (M.H.A.) degree, prepares professionals to meet the challenges of a changing health-care industry.
+The nationally ranked Health Administration program, which culminates in the Master of Health Administration (MHA) degree, prepares professionals to meet the challenges of a changing health-care industry.
 The traditional on-campus two-year program has been accredited by the Commission on Accreditation of Healthcare Management Education since its inception in 1966.
 It is a professional, multi-disciplinary program within the MU School of Medicine.

 Program Highlights: Courses provide students with a strong grounding in finance, accounting, economics and statistics.
 The program builds on this foundation with an integrated curriculum focused on managing complex organizations within integrated health systems.
 Students develop applied knowledge in areas such as organizational strategy and change, process improvement, interdisciplinary team management, integrated information systems and financial risk management.
 Program graduates work in leadership positions in medical group practices, managed-care firms, integrated health systems, long-term care organizations, hospitals and corporate health benefits offices both in urban and rural environments.

 Internships: During the summer between the first and second year of the program, students complete a 12-week internship in an approved health organization under the guidance of a qualified and motivated preceptor.
 Internships allow students to apply knowledge and develop skills as they increase their understanding of the complex relationships within health-care organizations.
 Student interns usually are paid a monthly stipend by the host organization.
 Learn more about internships

 Full-Time Enrollment: In order to complete the MHA degree requirements within two years, students must enroll for 12 or 15 hours each semester, depending upon the number of foundation courses waived or completed prior to admission.
 Under special circumstances, students may obtain permission to enroll for a maximum of 18 hours.